ashikvahab/background_generator/readme.md

-# This simple Background Generator is live @ [Background Generator](https://ashikvahab.github.io/background_generator/)
+# This Background Generator is live @ [Background Generator](https://ashikvahab.github.io/background_generator/)

-## This is a Vanilla JS application to change the background and create a gradient.
+## Vanilla JS application to change the background and create a gradient.